J3RN/time-tracker/README.md

 # Time Tracker

 ## TODO
 - Updating username and display name does not yet work.
-To do later.
 - Devise issue for controller tests
+- Malformed CSV import